redhat-developer/gitops-operator/docs/OpenShift GitOps Usage Guide.md

 ### Working with Dex

-:note: For a fresh install of v1.3.0, Dex is automatically configured.
+**NOTE:** For a fresh install of v1.3.0, Dex is automatically configured.
 You can log into the default Argo CD instance in the openshift-gitops namespace using the OpenShift or kubeadmin credentials.
 As an admin you can disable the Dex installation after the Operator is installed which will remove the Dex deployment from the openshift-gitops namespace.

 **For upgrades,** We can enable it by updating the Subscription resource for the OpenShift Gitops Operator.